nspin/nspin.github.io/src/dynamic/articles/an-elegant-method-for-solving-the-rubiks-cube.md

 A state in $G_1$ is also in $G_2$ if and only if all E-slice edge pieces are in the E-slice and all corner pieces are oriented correctly according to the following definition: a corner piece is correctly oriented if its U- or D-colored sticker is on the U or D face.

 Observe that $L$, $L^{-1}$, $R$, and $R^{-1}$ each change the orientation of four corner pieces and replace two edge pieces in the E-slice.
-Furthermore, observe that moves like $RUR^{-1}$ change the orientation of three corner pieces and replace one edge piece in the E-slice.
+Furthermore, observe that gadgets like $RUR^{-1}$ change the orientation of three corner pieces and replace one edge piece in the E-slice.

 Here is one approach to reaching $G_2$: First, place three of the four E-slice edge pieces in the E-slice.
-Next, using setup moves in $G_2$ around moves like $RUR^{-1}$ (choosing those which affect only the E-slice slot which is not filled with an E-slice piece) flip all but three corner pieces, being careful not to insert the final E-slice piece.
-Finally, setup to one last $RUR^{-1}$-like move to flip the last three corners and insert the last E-slice piece.
+Next, using setup moves in $G_2$ around gadgets like $RUR^{-1}$ (choosing those which affect only the E-slice slot which is not filled with an E-slice piece) flip all but three corner pieces, being careful not to insert the final E-slice piece.
+Finally, setup to one last $RUR^{-1}$-like gadgets to flip the last three corners and insert the last E-slice piece.

 This step can be tricky.
 Like a puzzle(!).